marlonjsilva/openwebui-litellm/README.md

 -   Add your API Keys
 -   Add your AWS Credentials
 -   Add your S3 Bucket name
--   Configure your POSTGRESS database
+-   Configure your POSTGRES database

 2. Ensure the `config.yml` file is present in the project root.
 This file configures the available models for LiteLLM.
 Feel free to add more models here!